. . click this link for the discussion below of the Polimeni Sidewalk Plan.

 - If Leesa Perazzo is re-elected, I hope she will become an even stronger independent-thinker and actor on the Council.

 SILENT WITNESS/Co-Conspirator.
-John Polimeni has not spoken out to Ask for Privacy Safeguards for the City’s Smart City information gathering, and now says he wants to use the data generate revenue, which means No Privacy, as the City sells information gathered about its residents and visitors. (see our post “Council, Do Your Smart City Homework.”
+John Polimeni has not spoken out to Ask for Privacy Safeguards for the City’s Smart City information gathering, and now says he wants to use the data to generate revenue, which means No Privacy, as the City sells information gathered about its residents and visitors to marketers. (see our post “Council, Do Your Smart City Homework.”
 Demand that the Mayor return our replica Statue of Liberty to Liberty/Gateway Plaza, as was promised in the Final Plan approved by City Council and the Mayor in 2013.
 (In fact, he signed an error-filled petition to send Lady Liberty to Steinmetz Park; click here for the full Lady Liberty Story.)
 Nor, Complain when Rivers Casino acknowledged that its lobbyists were seeking to reduce the 45% gaming tax on slots revenue to below 40%, meaning at least a 12% reduction in slots gaming revenue.
 Any reduction, of course, would mean less money coming into the City’s coffers.

 - Our Council members must actively and vigilantly serve the interests of Schenectady’s residents, and speak out when Mayoral proposals, Department action or inaction, or Corporation Counsel opinions, need to be further investigated and explained.